FI-modules and stability for representations of symmetric groups: Applications: cohomology of configuration spaces

 \begin{remark} If $M$ is a connected oriented manifold of dimension 2 with $\dim_\Q(H^*(M;\Q))<\infty$, the weight of the FI-module $H^i(\Conf M;\Q)$ is bounded by that of $\bigoplus_i E^{p,i-p}_2$, just as in the proof of Theorem~\ref{th:config}.
 This weight is $p + 2(i-p)$, which is maximized when $p=0$.
 So in this case $H^i(\Conf M;\Q)$ is a finitely generated FI-module of weight at most $2i$, whence the characters and Betti numbers of $H^i(\Conf_n(M);\Q)$ are eventually polynomial of degree $\leq 2i$. \end{remark}

 \para{A ``classical'' application} We can apply Theorem~\ref{th:config} to prove a cohomological stability result, in the usual sense, for unordered configuration spaces with some population of colored points.
-To be precise, if $\mu=(\mu_1,\ldots,\mu_k)$ is a partition, we denote by $B_{n,\mu}(M)$ the configuration space of sets of $n$ distinct unordered points on $M$, with $\mu_i$ of the points labeled with color $i$ and $n-|\mu|$ of the points left uncolored.
+This result is inspired by Vakil--Wood~\cite{VakilWood}, who proved a motivic analogue when $M$ is an algebraic variety.